Barcode Capture Listener

 Added in version 6.7.0

 Invoked whenever a code has been scanned.
-The newly scanned codes can be retrieved from BarcodeCaptureSession.newlyRecognizedBarcodes.
+The newly scanned barcode can be retrieved from BarcodeCaptureSession.newlyRecognizedBarcode.

 This callback will be blocking the further processing of frames, so you should return from it as quickly as possible.
 Therefore, if you need to perform a time-consuming operation, like querying a database or opening an URL encoded in the barcode data, consider moving it out of this callback, e.g. by using a timeout to let this function return before you do any more work.
 It is advised to disable the capture mode while you’re doing additional work and enabling it again once that work is done.